Emptiness formation probability, Toeplitz determinants, and conformal field theory: Introduction

 This paper is a partial attempt at filling this gap.
 We show that the Ising case can be understood in full detail using CFT.
 As a consequence, we confirm the universality of the power law correction derived by Franchini and Abanov \cite{FranchiniAbanov}, and show that it is a simple fraction of the central charge of the CFT.
 We provide several generalizations to open systems and finite geometries, where we compute a universal scaling function, in the spirit of entanglement entropy studies.
 All these results are extensively checked in free-fermionic systems, combining numerical evaluations and asymptotic results on Toeplitz and Toeplitz+Hankel determinants.
 Following \cite{SD_2013}, we then carry out a perturbed CFT analysis of the subleading corrections, and show how the first goes slightly beyond the known Toeplitz results.
 As we shall see it takes a form proportional to $\ell^{-1}\log \ell$, with a coefficient determined by the central charge, the geometry of the system, and a single non universal short distance cutoff, the so-called extrapolation length \cite{Lebowitz}.
 We also study several related quantities, including the R\'enyi-Shannon entropy and full counting statistics, where this type of subleading correction makes an appearance as well.
+All these results also apply to more complicated CFTs with non conserved number of particles, such as the minimal models.
+In particular this provides with a method to identify the central charge.

 In contrast, the XXZ case turns out to be much more subtle.
 We are nevertheless able to gather some evidence for the universality of the power law corrections, and show how the general scaling may be explained in terms of an ``arctic phenomenon'', in which all degrees of freedom are frozen in a region of area proportional to $\ell^2$ in imaginary time.
 Such behavior is familiar in the study of domino tilings on the Aztec diamond.
 In this picture a massless field theory, whose exact properties are unknown, lives outside of a ``frozen region'' that we determine numerically in various free fermionic examples.